 Another aspect of library ethics to consider is the intellectual freedom of scholars, students and researchers.
 This is especially relevant on University campuses and other research libraries.
 It is important for institutional credibility that any researcher have equal access to important materials and support regardless of their personal opinion or their scholarly intentions.
 I believe that if a library or archive adopted a certain viewpoint regarding their materials, or only permitted access to certain approved researchers, it would negatively impact the scholarly environment.
 This is as substantial an issue to the academic library as censorship can be in the public library.

 In addition, avoiding bias (real or perceived) is important in the collecting of materials.
 An academic library needs to have clearly stated guidelines on how the institution will select materials for a given collection and what criteria they will use.
-This serves as a safeguard for the library against and University against accusation of bias.
+This serves as a safeguard for the library and University against accusation of bias.
 As evidence of my proficiency handling these issues, I am submitting a Collection Development Policy prepared for LIBR-266 with David Midyette.
 The Policy is for a fictional collection of medieval studies materials.

 This document includes a passage on intellectual freedom that assured that collection decisions would be made free of bias.
 Other sections established a specific framework for the decision making process that provides the transparency required by a public University.
 Both elements are important for maintaining a library’s integrity.